F-franca16/Interactive-Color-Menu/README.md

 # Interactive Color Menu
 A set of buttons that when clicked, change colors along with the background (responsive).

-just click one fruit and watch the magic happen !
+just click one icon and watch the magic happen !